 Homemade bread without commercial yeast is possible.
+Very possible!

 Yes, there is yeast all around you, and you can capture it and make your own bread and bread products with it!
 It’s called sourdough!
 And, it’s so simple to do for yourself, you’ll wonder why you didn’t try it before!

 If you have city water that has flouride or chlorine in it, you’ll want to use filtered water, or leave it out for 24 hours to allow the chlorine to evaporate.

 With a wooden spoon or fork, stir like crazy, and get some air into the mixture.
 Cover loosely with a cheesecloth, or natural coffee filter.
 I add a canning band to keep the filter in place, and to keep bugs out.

-owever, after the second day, you’ll want to remove about 1/4 of the mixture before adding fresh flour.
+However, after the second day, you’ll want to remove about a quarter to a half of the mixture before adding fresh flour.
 This will help your starter mature faster.

 And that’s a sign that it’s working!